EPR is making its way to clinical studies It was recently reported by Schaner PE et. all that the Electron Paramagnetic Resonance technique together …

 We recently designed the L-band spectrometer that is a perfect choice to carry out research on big objects, volumes and in-vivo samples.
 The spectrometer is equipped with a surface coil resonator that collects good-quality signals from precise localisation.
 With this device, researchers can study materials containing high water concentrations or perform research on mice, rats or humans(melanoma changes).

-The eSPECT+ multiharmonic analyser is an expansion module that can be plugged into the standard X-Band Spectrometer. eSPECT+ increases the sensitivity of the spectrometer’s detection even system even up to 10 times.
+The eSPECT+ multiharmonic analyser is an expansion module that can be connected to X-Band Bruker Spectrometers. eSPECT+ increases the sensitivity of the spectrometer’s detection system even up to 10 times.
 It is a perfect solution for researchers struggling with weak signals.
-The expansion module allows for lowering the power level, therefore performing live organisms research.
-The eSPECT + provides unlimited research possibilities and a new approach to classic EPR spectroscopy measurements.
+The expansion module allows for lowering the power level and researching live organisms.
+The eSPECT+ provides unlimited research possibilities and a new approach to classic EPR spectroscopy measurements.
+For more details, please contact a local Bruker representative.

 Unlimited applications